 Cloud 9 Revolving Restaurant at Empire Landmark Hotel - Downtown Vancouver

-One of best Vancouver viewpoints and one of the Top 5 Vancouver Restaurants with a View, Cloud 9 is a great place to take visitors to show off Vancouver's urban beauty.
-It beats Top of Vancouver (at the Harbour Centre, see above) as the best Vancouver revolving restaurant by being hipper, sleeker, and more fun--it has a fabulous piano-bar vibe that makes it a great nightspot.
+One of best Vancouver viewpoints and one of the top Vancouver restaurants with a view, Cloud 9 is a great place to take visitors to show off Vancouver's urban beauty.
+It beats Top of Vancouver as the best Vancouver revolving restaurant by being hipper, sleeker, and more fun--it has a fabulous piano-bar vibe that makes it a great nightspot.
 Plus you can enjoy drinks and dessert only (rather than a whole meal) at a window-side table.

 Cloud 9 is on the 42nd floor of the Empire Landmark Hotel; it's within walking distance of Robson Street Shopping.

 03 of 06